nllz/IRTF-HRPC/draft-guidelines.md

 Anonymity
 : The condition of an identity being unknown or concealed. {{RFC4949}}

-Anonymous
-: A state of an individual in which an observer or attacker cannot identify the individual within a set of other  individuals (the anonymity set). {{RFC6973}}

 Authenticity
 : The act of confirming the truth of an attribute of a single piece of data or entity.

-Censorship resistance
-: Methods and measures to prevent Internet censorship.

 Confidentiality
 : The non-disclosure of information to any unintended person or host or party